 Welcome to Amelia House Care Home

-You'll find Amelia House, in the village of Rawcliffe in the East Riding of Yorkshire, near York.
+You'll find Amelia House, in the village of Rawcliffe, near York.

 Here we provide residential and nursing care, and specialist care for people with dementia.
 People living here have varying needs, from specialist nursing support to general assistance with everyday living.
 Some stay with us permanently, others for shorter periods.